Here’s an example.

 This is not restricted to just numbers.
 You can remove duplicates from an array of string values too.
 For example,

 Just three words to describe it.
-Simple, Concise and Awesome.
+Simple, concise and awesome.
 No more loops while searching and eliminating duplicates.
-A simple one line code and that is it.
+Its a simple one line code solution.